 All students who enroll at Mary Baldwin College agree to abide by the rules, regulations, and standards set and established by the college.
-The college in turn will offer a bachelor of arts, bachelor of science, bachelor of social work, master of letters or master of fine arts in Shakespeare and Performance, or a master of education or master of arts in teaching to those who meet the established standards, and will attempt during a student’s tenure to lend advice and support as solicited and/or needed.
+The college in turn will offer a bachelor of arts, bachelor of science, bachelor of social work, master of letters or master of fine arts in Shakespeare and Performance, master of education or master of arts in teaching, or doctor of occupational therapy or doctor of physical therapy to those who meet the established standards, and will attempt during a student’s tenure to lend advice and support as solicited and/or needed.

 The Declarations section of this catalog states Mary Baldwin’s policies on nondiscrimination, student privacy rights, and other important provisions.

 A personal interview on campus with an admissions counselor is suggested for RCW students seeking admission.
 Appointments for an interview and tour of the campus should be made in advance.
 Refer to the college calendar in this catalog for the dates when the college is in session.
 The Office of Admissions is open Monday through Friday all year, except for short periods during the Independence Day, Thanksgiving, and Christmas holidays.
 During academic sessions, the Admissions Office is open on Saturday mornings.
 During the summer months, it is not open on Saturday.
 Visit the website, www.mbc.edu, or call 800-468-2262 or 540-887-7019 to schedule an appointment.